Bert Williams

 Bert Williams (November 12, 1874 – March 4, 1922) was a Bahamian-born American entertainer, one of the pre-eminent entertainers of the vaudeville era and one of the most popular comedians for all audiences of his time.
 While some sources have credited him as being the first Black man to have a leading role in a film with Darktown Jubilee in 1914, other sources have credited actor Sam Lucas with this same distinction for a different 1914 film, the World Film Company's Uncle Tom's Cabin.
 Ebony stated that "Darktown Follies was the first attempt of an independent film company to star a black actor in a movie", and credited the work as beginning a period in independent American cinema that explored "black themes" within works made for African-American audiences by independent producers.

 Williams was by far the best-selling Black recording artist before 1920.
 In 1918, the New York Dramatic Mirror called Williams "one of the great comedians of the world."

 Williams was a key figure in the development of African-American entertainment.
-In an age when racial inequality and stereotyping were commonplace, he became the first Black person to take a lead role on the Broadway stage, and did much to push back racial barriers during his three-decade-long career.
+In an age when racial inequality and stereotyping were commonplace, he became the first Black person to take a lead role on the Broadway stage and did much to push back racial barriers during his three-decade-long career.
 Fellow vaudevillian W. C. Fields, who appeared in productions with Williams, described him as "the funniest man I ever saw—and the saddest man I ever knew."

 Early life

-Williams was born in Nassau, The Bahamas, on November 12, 1874, to Frederick Williams Jr. and his wife Julia.
-At the age of either 2 or 3, Williams permanently emigrated with his parents to the US.
+Williams was born in Nassau, Bahamas, on November 12, 1874, to Frederick Williams Jr. and his wife Julia.
+At the age of either two or three, Williams permanently emigrated with his parents to the US.
 Their names all appear in the 1880 United States Federal Census.
-They are shown as residents of New York City, and Bert (“Egbert”) is listed as 5 years old at the time.
+They are shown as residents of New York City, and Bert (“Egbert”) is listed as five years old at the time.
 Having made his way to California by his late teens, he joined different West Coast minstrel shows, including Martin and Selig's Mastodon Minstrels in 1893 San Francisco, where he first met his future professional partner, George Walker.

 Williams and Walker performed song-and-dance numbers, comic dialogues and skits and humorous songs.
 They fell into stereotypical vaudevillian roles: originally Williams portrayed a slick conniver, while Walker played the "dumb coon" victim of Williams' schemes.
 They discovered that they got a better reaction by switching roles and subverting expectations.
 The sharp-featured and slender Walker eventually developed a persona as a strutting dandy, while the stocky Williams played the languorous oaf.
 Despite his thickset physique, Williams was a master of body language and physical "stage business."
 A New York Times reviewer wrote: "He holds a face for minutes at a time, seemingly, and when he alters it, bring[s] a laugh by the least movement."